What You Should Know About Credit Repair Companies

 Are credit repair companies legitimate?

-However, there are legitimate credit repair companies, so don't give up hope.
+While some credit repair companies are scams, there are many legitimate organizations, too.
 Before signing up for a credit repair service, do your homework to find a good one.
-Read reviews on sites like ConsumerAffairs to understand how past customers felt about working with a credit repair company.
+Here are a few ways to verify a credit repair company is legit.

 Some of the most common scams used by disreputable credit repair companies involve the following tactics:

 • Pressuring you to pay in advance: Scammers might request an upfront payment, then disappear without providing services.
 The Credit Repair Organizations Act prohibits credit repair companies from requesting upfront payments.
+You must sign a contract in writing with the company before it can charge any fees.

 • Promising to remove negative information from credit reports: While credit repair companies can dispute negative information on your credit report, nobody can guarantee that it will be removed.